 High Season in Cuba runs from about November until Easter holidays and Spring breaks, which usually lasts until March.
 The weather is often beautiful during this time which makes it a great November-March great months to visit.
 There is little rain and you can expect temperatures to hover from the mid-60’s at night and warm up to the low 80’s during the day.

-Yet this lovely weather makes November to March a popular time to visit Cuba so you will experience greater crowds and fewer availability during this timeframe.
+Yet this lovely weather makes November to March a popular time to visit Cuba so you will experience greater crowds and less availability during this timeframe.
 During our December visit buses were regularly selling out, long lines were a regular occurrence, and casa particularles in certain locations were booking up although it seemed that we were always able to find somewhere to stay.